achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_LandCoverFractionExample.png](Images/QGIS_LandCoverFractionExample.png)

-Example of a subset of visualized `lc_tree` at 50 x 50 m resolution for Freiburg.
+The figure shows an example of a subset of visualized `lc_tree` at 50 x 50 m resolution for Freiburg.
 Dark green grid cells contain a lot of trees (parks, forests), white grid cells have none to few trees.
 Dots are Meteobike measurements.
 Note that in this example the colors of the color ramp have been set to a transparancy of 50%.
 Further the map in the background has been set to a stauration of `-100` (right-click on the `OpenStreetMap` layer, select `Properties....`, then under `Symbology` in the section `Color Rendering` set `Saturation` to the mininunm).

+### Combine land cover fractions and air temperature measurements

-Now we can combine measured air temperatures with the land cover fractions and answer the question if land cover fractions influence nocturnal air temperatures.
+Now we can combine our measured air temperatures with the land cover fractions and try to answer questions if land cover fractions control the magnitude of the nocturnal heat island within cites.
 We can again use a spatial join.
-For example to attribute all meteobike measurements in a given grid cell of the land cover classification, you choose teh function `Join attributes by location` in QGIS.
+For example to attribute all meteobike measurements in a given land cover grid cell, you choose teh function `Join attributes by location` in QGIS.

 ![Images/QGIS_LandCoverJoin.png](Images/QGIS_LandCoverJoin.png)

+Run the (with 50 x 50 m this may take a while).

-## Export Data into R
+### Export Data into R for further statistical analysis

-For a further statitical analysis, it can now be advantageous to export calculated statistics and joined attributes into another high-level programming language such as R.
+For a further statitical analysis without georeferences, it can be advantageous to export calculated statistics and joined attributes into another high-level programming language such as R.

 To export data from any layer you right-click the corresponding joined layer and select `Export` > `Save Frature as...`.
 In the Dialog that appears, choose under `Format`: `Comma Separated Values`, choose a save location and  name under `File name` (clicking on the `...` button) and confirm by clicking `OK`.
+For example you can export the joined layer of air temperatures with land cover fractions (`TEXT`).

 ![Images/QGIS_Export.png](Images/QGIS_Export.png)